Teahouse-Studios/akari-bot/SECURITY.md

 > **Note:** The maintainers do not check email frequently.
 If possible, please drop us a quick message via instant messaging after sending your email to ensure it is noticed.

 ### What to Expect
 - **Acknowledgement:** You will receive an acknowledgement of your report within 24–72 hours.
-Please note that response times may occasionally be delayed due to unforeseen circumstances or force majeure.
+Please note that response times may occasionally be delayed due to *unforeseen circumstances* or *force majeure*.
 - **Validation**: We will investigate and notify you if the finding is valid.
 - **Disclosure:** We ask that you do not disclose the vulnerability publicly until we have had the opportunity to analyze and fix the issue.
 - **Safe Harbor:** As long as you act in good faith, do not attempt to access other users' data, and do not disrupt our service, we will not pursue legal action against your research.